“City Walks”

 AVAILABILITY: 20 Spots Available.
 First-Come, First-Serve.

-LOCATION: German Village area.
+LOCATION: Franklin Park area.

 The meet-up spot information will be sent to all who register.